Finnish coastal defence ship Ilmarinen: Operational history

 During her first years Ilmarinen made a few journeys to different ports in Finland, once running aground near Vaasa.

 When the Winter War erupted, Ilmarinen and her sister ship Väinämöinen were dispatched to Åland in order to guard against a possible invasion.
 Due to a decree by the League of Nations, the Ålands were to be demilitarized in peacetime.
 The Finnish Navy was to transfer resources there when conflict arose.

-The threat against the Åland Islands receded after thick sheet-ice began covering the Baltic Sea in December 1939.
+The threat against the Åland Islands receded after a thick sheet-ice began covering the Baltic Sea in December 1939.
 The two coastal defence ships sailed to Turku where they provided anti-aircraft support for the city.
 They were painted white to prevent Soviet bomber crews from spotting them, but were targeted by aircraft on several occasions, resulting in one death and several injuries.

 During the Continuation War the two ships shelled the Soviet base at Hanko Peninsula on five occasions in July–November 1941.
 Ilmarinen fired twenty shells at the Soviet airfield at Täcktom on 12 July 1941.
 The airfield had previously been bombed by German Junkers Ju 88s of Küstenfliegergruppe 806.